thd3r/fakjs/README.md

 ## 🔍 Why Fakjs?

 During penetration testing, bug bounty hunting, or red teaming, analyzing JavaScript files can lead to critical findings.
-Manual inspection is time-consuming — that's where **Fakjs** comes in.
+Manual inspection is time-consuming, that's where **Fakjs** comes in.
 It uses pattern matching, regular expressions, and content heuristics to locate data that may be of interest from a security perspective.

 ## 🚀 Key Features